Watch Now: How to Defrost Chicken Fast

 How to Safely Thaw Frozen Chicken

-In general, larger cuts of chicken, especially a whole chicken, should be thawed in the refrigerator, as the chicken will start to cook on the outside if it is thawed in a microwave, and it will take a very long time in a bowl of water.
-However, smaller cuts, and especially boneless cuts, do well with the cold bowl of water or microwave method.Continue to 2 of 5 below.
+In general, larger cuts of chicken, especially a whole chicken, should be thawed in the refrigerator.
+This is preferred to microwave thawing since the chicken can start to cook on the outside before the interior is thawed, and thawing in a bowl of water will take a very long time for a whole bird or large cut.
+However, smaller cuts (especially boneless cuts) can defrost using the water bath or microwave methods.Continue to 2 of 6 below.

 Cooking Frozen Chicken

 You can cook frozen chicken by following certain guidelines.
 The general rule of thumb is to add another 50 percent of cooking time to the time suggested in the recipe.
 For example, if a soup recipe calls for cooking it for 60 minutes, plan to cook it for 90 minutes.